thegetty/bronze-guidelines/content/vocabulary/core-pin.md

 {% backmatter %}

-Note: The term “transverse core pin” (or “transfixing core pin”) is used to describe long core pins that extend through both sides of the core (e.g., straight through a limb) ({% ref 'fig-035, fig-064, fig-122' %}).
+Note: The term “transverse core pin” (or “transfixing core pin”) is used to describe long core pins that extend through both sides of the core (e.g., straight through a limb) ({% open 'fig-035, fig-064, fig-122' %}).

 {% endbackmatter %}